jcarpenter/joshcarpenter.ca/src/posts/rising-seas.md

 ### Marine ice cliff instability (MICI)

 This is a newer hypothesis, and still being debated.
 The idea is intuitive: ice cliffs higher than 90 meters collapse due to the physics of ice.
-The collapse process will accelerate if the ice mass gets thicker the further back it goes (as most do), as the ice collapsing at the edge of the mass reveals ever-higher, faster-collapsing ice behind.
+The collapse process will accelerate if the ice mass gets thicker the further back it goes (as most do), as the ice collapsing at the edge of the mass reveals ever-higher, faster-collapsing ice behind. ==[Marine Ice Sheet Instability](https://en.wikipedia.org/w/index.php?title=Marine_ice_sheet_instability&oldid=920345556).
+Wikipedia.
+9 Oct 2019.
+Retrieved 30 Oct 2019.==

 ## Other cascade effects are possible